 In this article I’m going to explore some misconceptions about selective schools in the UK.
 Is a selective school education worth risking your child’s future confidence and self-esteem?

-How many selective schools are there in the UK?
+How many selective secondary schools are there?

 The selective school count breaks down as follows: